CodeItQuick/CodeItQuick.github.io/_posts/2023-10-31-from-chaos-to-collaboration-introducing-pair-programming-to-your-team.md

 When starting at my current organization, developers worked in silos.
 The first two weeks we attempted to work in ensemble programming.
 Ten developers all contributing to the code base at a single time.
 This attempt crashed and burned for a variety of reasons.
-Afterwards, we set an ensemble meeting once every week.
+Afterward, we set an ensemble meeting once every week.
 Developers got together and worked on a section of the code.
 This latter solution was a huge success in beginning to build team unity.

 After the abject failure of ensemble programming.
 We hired a couple of developers and began pair programming.
 The pairing